jakesgordon/sprite-factory/README.md

 By default, the CSS generated is fairly simple.
 It assumes you will be using `<img>` elements for your sprites, and that the basename of each individual file is suitable for use as a CSS classname.
-For example:
+For example, the following files:

+    images/icons/high.png
+    images/icons/medium.png
+    images/icons/low.png

+... when run with:

+    SpriteFactory.run!('images/icons')

+... will generate the following css:

     img.high   { width: 16px; height: 16px; background: url(images/icons.png)   0px 0px no-repeat; }
     img.medium { width: 16px; height: 16px; background: url(images/icons.png) -16px 0px no-repeat; }